Our Kaolin products are used in hundreds of applications. Let us help you find the exact Burgess Pigment product for your needs.Access Product Finder

 Other name(s): Calcined Kaolin, Anhydrous Aluminum Silicate, China Clay

-Product Use: Mineral pigment used as an extender or filler in paper, coatings, paints, adhesives, sealants, rubber and plastic formulations.
-Also used as a pozzolan in mortar and concrete.
+Product Use: Mineral pigment used as an extender or filler in paints, coatings, adhesives, sealants, printing inks, rubber and plastic formulations.
+Also used as a pozzolan in morter and concrete.

 Manufacturer: Burgess Pigment Company, 525 Beck Boulevard, P.O.
 Box 349, Sandersville, Georgia 31082 U.S.A.